In a perfect world, we would all get along with our co-workers and the office would be both productive. And an enjoyable place.

 - Singling out one or more employees for negative reasons

-Not only can a boss abuse their power, they may not be supportive of your goals and your desire to further your career.
-Some additional signs of an abusive manager include taking credit for your work, placing the blame on you whenever something goes wrong, or they prevent you from getting a promotion that you’re qualified for, if they even make you aware of possible advancement opportunities at all.
+Not only can a boss abuse their power.
+But they also may not be supportive of your goals and your desire to further your career.
+Some additional signs of an abusive manager include taking credit for your work, placing the blame on you whenever something goes wrong.
+Or they prevent you from getting a promotion that you’re qualified for if they even make you aware of possible advancement opportunities at all.

 2. Bullies in the Workplace